 From narrow streets alive with activity and Irish culture to amazing landscapes and seascapes – Galway City has it all.

-Here’s our list of top ten interesting facts about Galway:
+Here’s our list of top ten interesting facts about Galway City:

-1. Galway is the third-largest city in the Republic of Ireland and the only city in the province of Connacht.
-According to the 2011 census, the population of Galway is 75,414.
+1. Galway is the fourth most populated city in the Republic of Ireland - according to the 2016 census, the population of Galway is 79,934.

 2. The park at the center of Galway City is officially called John F. Kennedy Park.
 However, it is still known by most Irish people as Eyre Square.
 It was renamed John F. Kennedy Park in the 1970s after the visit of Ireland's favorite US President.
 The square is home to the old city gates and its defending cannon.